ymaitah/MyWebsite/docs/about.md

 ## Internships
 Engineering Intern, Nexteer Automotive, Summer 2024
-I was a part of the Ford Systems Application team at Nexteer
+I worked on system integration as part of the Ford Systems Application team

 Engineering Intern, Nexteer Automotive, Summer 2023
 I worked on ECU validation as part of the Application Test team